CartoDB/CartoDB-SQL-API/doc/copy_queries.md

         at SBMH.emit (events.js:201:7)"}

 ## Copy To

+"Copy to" copies data "to" your desired output file, "from" CARTO.

 Using the `copyto` end point to extract data bypasses the usual JSON formatting applied by the SQL API, so it can dump more data, faster.
 However, it has the restriction that it will only output in a handful of formats: